It’s been slightly over one hundred years since the R.M.S.

 IF

-ship’s computers send signal that [AUTOPILOT = DISENGAGED]
+ship’s computers send signal that [AUTOPILOT

 IF

-ship is anywhere near land THEN
+anywhere near land THEN

 CALL SHIPS BRIDGE ON CELLULAR